EM1805/causal-safety-engine/ARCHITECTURE.md

-# PCB — Architecture
+# Causal safety engine — Architecture

-This document describes PCB at a system level (not algorithm internals).
+This document describes Causal safety engine at a system level (not algorithm internals).

 ## High-level pipeline